unofficial-shibboleth-mirror/cpp-sp/doc/README.txt

 Source and binary distributions are available from http://shibboleth.net/downloads/

-The source is available in Subversion, as described in the Shibboleth site.
+The source is available in Git, as described in the Shibboleth site.
 Mailing lists and a bug database (https://issues.shibboleth.net/) are also available.